 Additionally, 9 to 5 Mac notes that Apple has added some new wallpapers in this seed.

-According to knowledgeable sources, recent OS X Mavericks Developer Previews have been very stable and relatively trouble free, which could be a sign that development is winding down and a gold master release not far off.
+According to knowledgeable sources, recent OS X Mavericks Developer Previews have been very stable and relatively trouble free, which could be a sign that development is winding and a gold master release not far off.
 The inclusion of the “what’s new” notification and web placeholder page would seem to back that assumption.

 And, just for giggles, here is the OS X Mavericks Developer Preview 7 Seed Note, which includes a full listing of compatible Macs: